rwalters/prime_patterns/README.md

 end
 ```

 This is looking better, but it seems a little odd to have that one line in the `is_prime?` method.
-We can push those methods back together again, and make the `PRIME_STRATEGIES` the default for the method.
+We can push those methods back together again, and make the `PRIME_STRATEGIES` constant the default for the method.

 ```ruby
 class PrimeByStrategy